duartegroup/metallicious/docs/source/tutorials.rst

 molecular visualization program (e.g., VMD).
 For your convenience, `here <https://github.com/duartegroup/metallicious/tree/main/metallicious/examples/tutorial5/final.zip>`_ are the final files compliled.

-Tutorial 6: Complex parametrization
+Tutorial 6: Host-guest complex parametrization
 -----------

 Parametrization of the host-guest complex involves separate parametrization of the host and guest.
-In this example, we will parametrize `benzoquinone bound in the [Pd2L4]4+ cage <https://github.com/duartegroup/metallicious/tree/main/metallicious/examples/tutorial6/start.xyz>`_.:
+In this example, we will parametrize `benzoquinone bound in the [Pd2L4]4+ cage <https://github.com/duartegroup/metallicious/tree/main/metallicious/examples/tutorial6/start.xyz>`_:

 .. image:: images/benzoquinone_complex.png
   :width: 200